-Our beta title, Mazaki No Fantaji, is a feisty tabletop experience designed around your favorite anime and Japanese RPG video game series.
+Our newest title, Fantaji Universal Role-Playing Game, is a feisty tabletop experience designed around your favorite anime and Japanese RPG video game series.
 The engine is light but surprisingly deep.

-Centennial Gothic, our second title, is a mash-up of Wild West, Edo Samurai, and Victorian horror genres in a much lighter system.
+Centennial Gothic, a working title, is a mash-up of Wild West, Edo Samurai, and Victorian horror genres in a much lighter system.
 It uses ordinary playing cards and poker chips in a unique mechanic providing rowdy game play with or without a game master.

 We’ve taken Centennial Gothic to a couple smaller conventions to try out the chip ‘n’ card mechanic and the speed of the gameplay.
 It got pretty rowdy at Protospiel South when our vampire hunter (Simon Van Helmont) had a tricky encounter with a Tesla Punk and a werewolf deep inside the catacombs of San Antonio: A lone hero venturing through chambers filled with undead minions looking for his prey.